 Dogs react like we do when they’re stuffed up.
 They start breathing through their mouth.
 And it gets all dried out.

-Dog Bad Breath and Stomach Trouble
+Dog Bad Breath from their Stomach

 Another thing that can cause bad breath is stomach issues.